Skip to content

 IELTS essay samples (writing task 2), report and letter samples (writing task 1) with Band Scores, marked by IELTS teachers, including comments and suggestions on how to increase your score

-IELTS Letter, topic: Complaining about an unsatisfactory rental apartment
+IELTS Letter, topic: Complaining about rubbish collection services

 This is a model response to a Writing Task 1 topic from High Scorer’s Choice IELTS Practice Tests book series (reprinted with permission).
 This answer is close to IELTS Band 9.